lorinbaum/lorinbaum.github.io/posts/Towards Computation.md

 Transistors can be built from an n-p-n arrangement (or p-n-p) where each n-p or p-n interface has a depletion zone and so, is a diode.
 No electrions flow unless a large voltage is applied. (source, drain).
 Between source and drain is a capacitor (gate), that if activated sucks electrons in (or out) of the depletion zone and that creates a small channel where charge can flow freely.

-=> switch, that can switch based on a signal (don't have to use manually).
-These switches are off by default.
-I can make them on by default if I let electrons flow through a lower-resistance path if the switch is on (bypassing the output, making it 0.
-If the switch is off, all electrons flow to the output, making it 1).

-Transistors exibit if-then behaviour, controllable purely by their connections to each other.
-Various gates can be built from them, which is another language to simplify logic design (OR, NAND, NOT, AND, XOR,...).
-And more complex machines like adders, multipliers, data storage.
-They are all transistors.
-When trying to save or reuse a calculation result somewhere else, a particular problem comes up.
-The output of an adder for example is not immediately stable.
-For example, 19+21 will first calculate 30 (1+2 and 9+1) and will then carry over the one from 9+1 to produce 40, the correct answer.
-To deal with this, computers have clocks that preiodically send out 0s and 1s.
-Storage will only accept input if the clock is on a 1 cycle.
-The clock is timed such that any calculation can stabilize during the 0 cycle.
-They also help synchronized processes.
-Each gate and each larger part has a truth table, which defines which outputs are expected under which inputs.
-Any truth table can be realized with transistors and their connections.
-Many ways exist to implement switches.
-Field effect transistors (FETs), as presented here are nice because they have fast switching speeds and are very small, so they can be packed densly, produce little resistance for electricity and can switch fast because the capacitors needs to pull / push only a small distance to create a large channel.

-Building chips is rather difficult and expensive, so processors are most often built to be general-purpose processors that can be programmed for any possible behaviour.
-The processor optimization and their actual usecase better align well.

-Naively, to make an intelligent system, the challenge is to find a truth table of a system that can accurately reproduce a sequence of events and that can then build on that.
-In this view, intelligence is prioritizing the information that is most useful to predict future states.
-So the most accurate possible and stable information can be generated from a truth table.

-A programmable processor is essentially a truth table, that when fed with certain instructions (parallel wires, either Low (0) or High (1)) will produce the expected output.
-Another language is introduced to describe these instruction in a human-readable way. eg. C=A+B, where storage C will contain the content of A and the content of B added up after this instruction.
-More abstract languages help to define for-loops and if-statements and even more abstract languages will have libraries that help me use the network interface, the monitor, the mouse, all very easily, grouping together many smaller commands in single larger command.

 ### The Elements of Computing Systems: Building a Modern Computer from First Principles
 (second edition - Noam Nisan, Shimon Schocken)